 - The manufacturer of the truck itself if the accident happened due to a defect in the truck

-- The maintenance shop that worked on the truck if it was someone other than the owner
+- The maintenance shop that worked on the truck, if it was someone other than the owner

 - The state government, if the accident happened due to the poor conditions of the roads

-- The maker of a part on the truck if it was defective and caused an accident (e.g., the tire manufacturer if a tire blowout caused the accident)
+- The maker of a part on the truck, if it was defective and caused an accident (e.g., the tire manufacturer if a tire blowout caused the accident)

 - Other drivers on the road if you were hurt, but the truck driver was not the proximate cause of your injuries

 The federal government has many rules that regulate trucking in this country.
-Since trucking falls under interstate commerce, it would be up to the federal government instead of the state to be the primary regulator, although the feds do leave some responsibility for the state.
+Since trucking falls under interstate commerce, it would be up to the federal government instead of the state to be the primary regulator, although the feds do leave some responsibility to the state.

 Federal trucking regulations are very extensive and control nearly every aspect of the business.
 The Federal Motor Carrier Safety Administration sets out regulations in Title 49 of the Code of Federal Regulations.
+It regulates: